Pruekky031/Pruekky031/README.md

 - 💞️ I’m looking to collaborate on I need advice about Things you should know to be a developer in various fields such as AI or microcontrollers, etc.
 - 📫 How to reach me ...
 You can contact me through IG Facebook!!
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ...
-Even though python has indenterror, it's not a simple syntax error haha !(The joke isn't funny BRUH)

 <!---